Agrarianism: Oklahoma

 Oklahoma farmers considered their political activity during the early twentieth century due to the outbreak of war, depressed crop prices, and an inhibited sense of progression towards owning their own farms.
 Tenancy had been reportedly as high as 55% in Oklahoma by 1910.
 These pressures saw agrarian counties in Oklahoma supporting Socialist policies and politics, with the Socialist platform proposing a deeply agrarian-radical platform:...the platform proposed a "Renters and Farmer's Program" which was strongly agrarian radical in its insistence upon various measures to put land into "The hands of the actual tillers of the soil."
 Although it did not propose to nationalize privately owned land, it did offer numerous plans to enlarge the state's public domain, from which land would be rented at prevailing share rents to tenants until they had paid rent equal to the land's value.
 The tenant and his children would have the right of occupancy and use, but the 'title' would remind in the 'commonwealth', an arrangement that might be aptly termed 'Socialist fee simple'.
 They proposed to exempt from taxation all farm dwellings, animals, and improvements up to the value of $1,000.
 The State Board of Agriculture would encourage 'co-operative societies' of farmers to make plans for the purchase of land, seed, tools, and for preparing and selling produce.
 In order to give farmers essential services at cost, the Socialists called for the creation of state banks and mortgage agencies, crop insurance, elevators, and warehouses.This agrarian-backed Socialist party would win numerous offices, causing a panic within the local Democratic party.
 This agrarian-Socialist movement would be inhibited by voter suppression laws aimed at reducing the participation of voters of color, as well as national wartime policies intended to disrupt political elements considered subversive.
 This party would peak in power in 1914.

+Wisconsin

+Flag of the National Progressives of America which emerged from the agrarian Wisconsin Progressive Party in 1938.

+During the 1930s and 1940s many farmers supported the Wisconsin Progressive Party - National Progressives.
+Agrarianism during this time was often linked with progressive politics.